Land reform in Zimbabwe

-The government's land distribution is perhaps the most crucial and most bitterly contested political issue surrounding Zimbabwe.
-It has been criticised for the violence and intimidation which marred several expropriations, as well as the parallel collapse of domestic banks which held billions of dollars' worth of bonds on liquidated properties.
+The government's land reform policy was criticised for the violence and intimidation which marred several expropriations, as well as the parallel collapse of domestic banks which held billions of dollars worth of bonds on liquidated properties.
 The United Nations has identified several key shortcomings with the contemporary programme, namely failure to compensate ousted landowners as called for by the Southern African Development Community (SADC), the poor handling of boundary disputes, and chronic shortages of material and personnel needed to carry out resettlement in an orderly manner.
-Many farm owners and farm workers have been killed during violent takeovers.
+Several farm owners and farmworkers were also killed during violent expropriations.

-Land reform has had of a serious negative effect on the Zimbabwean economy and is argued to have heavily contributed to its collapse in the 2000s.
-There has been a drop in total farm output which has led to instances of starvation and famine.
-Increasing poverty levels combined with the increased informality of farming operations amongst farmers who received redistributed land has led to an increase in the use of child labour especially in the growing of sugar cane.
+Land reform had a serious negative effect on the Zimbabwean economy during the 2000s.
+The expropriations were followed by a collapse in agricultural exports.

 As of 2011, 237,858 Zimbabwean households had been provided with access to land under the programme.
 A total of 10,816,886 hectares had been acquired since 2000, compared to the 3,498,444 purchased from voluntary sellers between 1980 and 1998.
 By 2013, every white-owned farm in Zimbabwe had been either expropriated or confirmed for future redistribution.
 The compulsory acquisition of farmland without compensation was discontinued in early 2018.
-In 2019 the Commercial Farmers Union stated that white farmers who had land expropriated under the fast track program had agreed to accept an interim compensation offer by the Zimbabwean government of RTGS$53 million (US$17 million) as part of the government effort to compensate dispossessed farmers.
-A year later the Zimbabwean government announced that it would be compensating dispossessed white farmers for infrastructure investments in the land and had committed to pay out US$3.5 billion.
+In 2019, the Commercial Farmers Union stated that white farmers who had land expropriated under the fast track program had agreed to accept an interim compensation offer by the Zimbabwean government of RTGS$53 million (US$17 million) as part of the government effort to compensate dispossessed farmers.
+A year later, the Zimbabwean government announced that it would be compensating dispossessed white farmers for infrastructure investments in the land and had committed to pay out US$3.5 billion.
+Compensation talks continued in 2024 as part of the efforts on part of the Zimbabwean government to restructure its debt with creditors, specially the African Development Bank.